EpistasisLab/regens/README.md

   --recombination_file_path_prefix input_files/hg19_ACB_renamed_as_custom/custom_chr_
 ```

+Custom recombination rate files are to be named and organized as follows:
+- The recombination map must be a single folder (named `hg19_ACB_renamed_as_custom` in the example above) with one gzipped tab seperated dataframe per chromosome.
+- Every gzipped tab seperated dataframe must be named as `prefix_chr_1.txt.gz`, then `prefix_chr_2.txt.gz`  all the way through `prefix_chr_22.txt.gz`(`prefix` is named `custom_chr` in the example above).
-Importantly, `custom_chr_` includes the entire recombination rate file name up to the number of the chromosome, and that every file suffix must be `.txt.gz`.
-Note that it is also important for the `.txt.gz` files to actually be gzipped (as opposed to a meaningless `txt.gz` extension).
+- the `.txt.gz` files must actually be gzipped (as opposed to a renamed `txt.gz` extension).
+- Each chromosome's recombination map file must contain two tab separated columns named `Position(bp)` and	`Map(cM)`.

+The `Position(bp)` column in each chromosome's recombination map is to be formatted as follows:
-Each recombination rate dataframe must have two tab separated columns named "Position(bp)" and	"Map(cM)".
-The i<sup>th</sup> row of "Position(bp)" contains the genomic position of the left boundary for the i<sup>th</sup> genomic interval with a distinct recombination rate.
-The i<sup>th</sup> row of "Position(bp)" is also the genomic position of the right boundary for the (i-1)<sup>th</sup> genomic interval with a distinct recombination rate.
-As such, the last row of "Position(bp)" is only a right boundary, and the first row is only a left boundary.
-Genomic positions must increase monotonically from top to bottom.
+- The i<sup>th</sup> row of "Position(bp)" contains the genomic position of the left boundary for the i<sup>th</sup> genomic interval with a distinct recombination rate.
+- The i<sup>th</sup> row of "Position(bp)" is also the genomic position of the right boundary for the (i-1)<sup>th</sup> genomic interval with a distinct recombination rate.
+- As such, the last row of "Position(bp)" is only a right boundary, and the first row is only a left boundary.
+- Genomic positions must increase monotonically from top to bottom.

+The `Map(cM)` column in each chromosome's recombination map is to be formatted as follows:
-The i<sup>th</sup> value of "Map(cM)" is the cumulative recombination rate from the first position to the i<sup>th</sup> position in CentiMorgans.
-The first value of `Map(cM)` must be 0 because of this fact.
-It must be the case that the recombination rate of the interval in between any two rows b and a is equal to the Map(cM) value at row b minus the Map(cM) value at row a.
-These cumulative Map(cM) values must increase monotonically from top to bottom.
+- The i<sup>th</sup> value of "Map(cM)" is the cumulative recombination rate from the first position to the i<sup>th</sup> position in CentiMorgans.
+- In other words, the recombination rate of the interval in between any two rows b and a must equal the Map(cM) value at row b minus the Map(cM) value at row a.
+- As such, the cumulative Map(cM) values must increase monotonically from top to bottom.
+- The value of `Map(cM)` in the first row must be 0.

 An example of how this must be formatted is below (remember that there must be one per chromosome, and they must all be gzipped):